 Listening to my heart, I joined the Cincinnati Area Puppetry Guild and Puppeteers of America to meet other puppeteers.
 I also began reading books about building puppets and watching videos to learn as much as I could.
 When my daughter was in preschool, she proudly shared that her daddy was a puppeteer.
 This lead to an invitation to perform for the students.
 My ten-minute puppet show impressed the teacher.
 She suggested that I should follow my passion.

 I feel that puppetry allows me a very open creative outlet.
 It gives me the freedom to write, build, compose, and perform my original stories and songs.
 My early shows were performed at farmers markets, a coffee house, and several non-profit organizations.
 Eventually, this hobby became a part-time job that grew to my professional touring puppet company, Wump Mucket Puppets LLC.

 Today I perform my touring puppet shows to wonderful audiences around the country.
 I have also made numerous radio and television appearances, including a segment on the PBS television program The Art Show.

 My “second career” as a teaching artist began in 2018.
 I love to share my knowledge with children, leading the puppetry workshop at the non-profit language arts center WordPlay Cincinnati.
 I love it!

-Terrence is a native of Boston, Massachusetts, and grew up in the town of Andover.
-He now lives with his wife, and creative partner, Lara, along with their daughter and son in Cincinnati, Ohio.
-In addition to puppetry, his interests include reading science fiction and fantasy novels, eating homemade popcorn, listening to jazz and rock music, watching classic cartoons and Doctor Who, and taking early morning walks around the neighborhood.
-He definitely considers himself a “cat person”.
+I am a native of Boston, Massachusetts, and grew up in the town of Andover.
+I have called Cincinnati, Ohio my home since the early 1990s.
+In addition to puppetry, my interests include reading science fiction and fantasy novels, eating homemade popcorn, listening to jazz and New Wave rock music, watching classic Doctor Who on TV, and walking in the woods.
+I am definitely a “cat person”.